eL0ck/timelson.com/content/posts/Cloud-Data-Science/CDS-3_GCP.md

 In the following guide I use Google Cloud Platform (GCP) tools to work through an example modelling project from data exploration and development, to model training and finally the deployment of a prediction endpoint.

-***This guide is part of a longer discussion comparing [Cloud Machine Learning Tools]( {{< relref path="CDS-1_Intro.md" >}} )***
+***This guide is part of a longer discussion: [Part 1.
+Cloud Machine Learning Tools]( {{< relref path="CDS-1_Intro.md" >}} ) and [Part 2.
+Detailed Platform Review]( {{< relref path="CDS-4_Detailed.md" >}} )***

 ---

 GCP offer two services to achieve our aims:

-**1. [Datalab](https://cloud.google.com/datalab/)** - a hosted version of the [jupyter notebook](http://jupyter.org/).
-It has all the same shortcut keys (unlike the frustrating [CoLabratory Notebooks](https://research.google.com/colaboratory/faq.html) you may have used in Google Drive).
-Really the only significant differences to your local instance is the styling and [Ungit](https://github.com/FredrikNoren/ungit) for accessing git repositories.
+**1. Datalab^[https://cloud.google.com/datalab/]** - a hosted version of the jupyter notebook^[http://jupyter.org/].
+It has all the same shortcut keys (unlike the frustrating CoLabratory Notebooks^[https://research.google.com/colaboratory/faq.html] you may have used in Google Drive).
+Really the only significant differences to your local instance is the styling and Ungit^[https://github.com/FredrikNoren/ungit] for accessing git repositories.

-**2. [ML-Engine](https://cloud.google.com/ml-engine/docs/)** - the GCP service for managing remote training jobs, models, endpoints.
+**2. ML-Engine^[https://cloud.google.com/ml-engine/docs/]** - the GCP service for managing remote training jobs, models, endpoints.

 ## Requirements

 This walk-through requires:

-- A [GCP account](console.cloud.google.com).
+- A GCP account^[https://console.cloud.google.com].
 Sign up for $400 free credit.
 - (Optional) Locally installed `gcloud` command line utilities: [Installing Google Cloud SDK](https://cloud.google.com/sdk/install)

-If you choose not to install `gcloud` you may use the [Cloud Shell](https://cloud.google.com/shell/docs/) utility available when you open up the GCP console but be aware, Datalab will perform more slowly for reasons to be discussed in the review.
+If you choose not to install `gcloud` you may use the Cloud Shell^[https://cloud.google.com/shell/docs/] utility available when you open up the GCP console but be aware, Datalab will perform more slowly for reasons to be discussed in the review.

 Let's get started.